Download and read the minutes and agendas from our Board meetings.

 With more than 20 years’ professional experience in communications, policy and disability advocacy, Rashmi has worked in the UK and internationally in a range of fields including sport, healthcare, social care and the arts.Read more

-She has worked in press and policy roles in the UK Civil Service at the Department for Education and Employment, the Foreign and Commonwealth Office and was seconded to both the European Commission and Parliament.
+She's worked in press and policy roles in the UK Civil Service at the Departments for Education and Employment, the Foreign and Commonwealth Offices and was seconded to both the European Commission and Parliament.

-Rashmi has also worked in the charity sector, supporting the UK’s biggest biomedical research funder the, Wellcome Trust, and was a board member for the Activity Alliance – where she helped develop their charter setting out changes to improve disabled people’s participation in sport.
+Rashmi has also worked in the charity sector, supporting the UK’s largest research funder, the Wellcome Trust, and was a board member of the Activity Alliance – where she helped develop their charter setting out changes to improve disabled people’s participation in sport.
+She's also the founder of Step Change Studios, which support disabled people to be active through dance.

-Her work has focused on supporting organisations and initiatives that promote social inclusion and quality of life – she joined the board on 23 July, 2018.
+Her work has focused on supporting organisations and initiatives that promote social inclusion and quality of life.
+Rashmi has a PhD in psychiatry from the University of Cambridge and joined the board on 23 July, 2018.

 Our Executive team comprises of six Executive Directors, in addition to our Chief Operating Officer, and they’re overseen by our Chief Executive.